From Evolutionary Genetics to Cell Genomics in Cancer and Immunity

 One main focus is on the complex dynamics of clonal evolution in hematopoietic stem cells, exploring how genetic and epigenetic mechanisms shape cellular lineage development and contribute to disease progression.

-Our recent collaboration (with friends, led by Drs.
+Our recent collaboration (led by Drs.
 Smita Bhatia nd Ravi Bhatia) in the Journal of Clinical Oncology documents how evolutionary forces operate differently based on biological sex.
 In blood cell production after cancer treatment, mutations emerge in 37.2% of patients.
 These mutations appear at nearly identical rates in males (35.8%) and females (39.6%), affecting the same genes including DNMT3A, PPM1D, TET2, and TP53.

 Study Design for CH Detection and Sex-Based Therapy-Related Myeloid Neoplasms Incidence